Nonlocalized modulation of periodic reaction diffusion waves: The Whitham equation: Linear estimates

 \epr

-\begin{proof} The estimates on $s^p$ were proved in \cite{JNRZ1}.
-Using \eqref{hy} together with spectral projection/direct computation for low frequencies and standard semigroup estimates for high frequencies, estimates on $\tilde R$ are proved exactly as were the estimates on $\tilde S$ in \cite{JNRZ1}, with the observation that the substitution of factor $ (\phi(\xi)-\phi(0)-\xi \partial_\xi \phi(0))$ in $\tilde R$ for factor $ (\phi(\xi)-\phi(0))$ in $\tilde S$ introduces an additional factor of $|\xi|$ in the estimates, hence an additional $(1+t)^{-1/2}$ factor of decay. \end{proof}
+\begin{proof} The estimates on $s^{\rm p}$ were proved in \cite{JNRZ1}.
+Using \eqref{hy} together with spectral projection/direct computation for low Floquet numbers and standard semigroup estimates for high Floquet numbers, estimates on $\tilde R$ are proved exactly as were the estimates on $\tilde S$ in \cite{JNRZ1}, with the observation that the substitution of factor $ (\phi(\xi)-\phi(0)-\xi \partial_\xi \phi(0))$ in $\tilde R$ for factor $ (\phi(\xi)-\phi(0))$ in $\tilde S$ introduces an additional factor of $|\xi|$ in the estimates, hence an additional $(1+t)^{-1/2}$ factor of decay.
+As we will build on the main arguments of these proofs to establish further linear estimates, we briefly recall them here.

+{\it (i) (Proof of \eqref{finale}).} In the case $l=m=r=0$ estimates on $s^{\rm p}$ follows by choosing successively $s=1$ and $s=2$, introducing $s'$ such that $1/s+1/s'=1$, and observing that